bedezign/docker-laravel/README.md

 ### nginx

 After that we want to make sure we can actually reach our containers.
 For that we need to configure our system nginx.
 The php script will only process containers that define a `NGINX_HOST` **label** (**not** environment!).
-I like to do the more "messy" stuff in my `.env`-file, this allows me to easier override these things for different environment.
+I like to do the more "messy" stuff in my `.env`-file, this allows for easier overrides things in different environments.

 What I usually setup in my `.env` for a docker project:

 ```
 PROJECT_URL=fancy-project.test
-NGINX_SSL={}
+NGINX_SSL={"path":"/home/steve/.ssl","type":"self-signed"}
 NGINX_SSL_CA={"path":"/etc/ssl","certificate":"ca.bedezign.pem","key":"ca.bedezign.key","password":"P455W0RD!"}
 APP_URL=https://${PROJECT_URL}
 ```

 Basically the `APP_URL` is just there to show that you can also use it within the `.env`.